 Battery mode in Doze

 Google introduced a new feature called Doze, an effort to save battery life.
 Android M uses motion detection to go into deeper sleep if inactive for a longer time.
 Google said it trades “app freshness” for battery life.
 Though dozing, device can still respond to high-priority messages and use alarms as well.
 In a test against a Nexus 9 running Lollipop, Google said Android M lasts up to two times longer in standby in Doze mode.
+Looking to build your business mobile application, build mobile app from 9series today.

 More About Google i/o 2015: